assiist-team/1584-inventory/dev_docs/navigation/NavigationStack.md

 1. `buildContextUrl(targetPath, additionalParams?)`:
    - Current behavior sets `returnTo = location.pathname + location.search`.
-   - New behavior: call `navigationStack.push(location.pathname + location.search)` before returning the composed URL.
-Continue to set `returnTo` for fallback.
+   - New behavior: be a pure URL composition helper that sets `returnTo` for fallback but does **not** mutate the navigation stack during render.
-   - This ensures any Link created via `buildContextUrl(...)` records the current screen as the previous stack entry.
+   - Record intentional navigations at the moment of navigation instead: use `ContextLink` (click-time push) for rendered links and `useStackedNavigate()` for programmatic navigations.
+This prevents render-time side-effects and duplicate entries.

 2. `getBackDestination(defaultPath)`:
    - New resolution order: